corno/bass-clarinet/README.md

     },
     onQuotedString: (_value, _quote, _range) => {
         //place your code here
-        //in pure JSON, only '"' is valid for _quote },
+        //in strict JSON, only '"' is valid for _quote },
     onUnquotedToken: (_value, _range) => {
         //place your code here
-        //in pure JSON, only "null", "true" or "false" are valid for _value },
+        //in strict JSON, only "null", "true" or "false" are valid for _value },
     onOpenTaggedUnion: _range => {
         //place your code here